Local network connectivity for Outposts servers - AWS Outposts

-Local network connectivity for servers
+Local network connectivity for Outposts servers

 Server topology on your network

-An Outpost server requires two distinct connections to your networking equipment.
+An Outposts server requires two distinct connections to your networking equipment.
 Each connection uses a different cable and carries a different type of traffic.
 The multiple cables are for traffic-class isolation only, and not for redundancy.
 The two cables do not need to connect to a common network.

 Traffic label Description